amgc3/amgc3/README.md

 ### Hi there 👋

-I am Anna Cotugno, a junior developer with a background in Pure Mathematics.
+I am Anna Cotugno, a developer with a background in Pure Mathematics.
 I am in the process of building this page ...

 <!--
 ![Jokes Card](https://readme-jokes.vercel.app/api)